yanyaanliu/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-For the analysis of Outcomes Based on Goals, we used Excel formulas and functions to calculate the percentage of "successful", "failed" and "canceled" plays based on the funding goal amount.
+For the analysis of Outcomes Based on Goals, we used Excel formulas and functions (COUNTIFS, SUM and division) to calculate the percentage of "successful", "failed" and "canceled" plays based on the funding goal amount.
 Again, we used a line chart to visualize the relationship between outcomes and campaign goals.
 <br />
 ![OutcomesTable](/Resources/Table.png)